GLYCAM-Web/gems/docs/Conventions.md

 . file_using_results_from_next_steps.bash
 ```

+_Use case example:_

-Use case example: file.bash contains code that is to be used in several scripts.
+`file.bash` contains code that is to be used in several scripts.
 Rather than copy the code into all the
 scripts, you can just use `. file.bash`.
 Using the dot tells the user how the code is being used.

-#### The general use convention doesn't always neatly apply
+#### The general use convention doesn't always apply

 When this convention doesn't apply, or could cause confusion, defaulting to `source` is better for readability.